-We look forward to seeing you on Friday, March 23 between 3-6 pm.
+We look forward to seeing you on Friday, May 18th between 3-6 pm.
 If you are in the LA area, please note that Friday traffic heading up the mountain can be heavy, and we recommend trying to get to camp before dark to avoid confusion, which means ideally leaving no later than 3 pm (we suggest trying to leave between 1-2 pm).
-If you will be arriving later than 6 pm, please contact me in advance which will prevent camp worrying about your whereabouts.
+Once you start up the mountain, follow the printed Driving Directions included in your Camper Packet.
+If you rely on GPS in our local mountains, you will end up at the wrong camp!